cdanescmd/Purview-HIPAA/README.md

 ## Conclusion

-This implementation ensures that ABCHealth remains compliant with HIPAA's Privacy and Security Rules.
-By automating the detection and blocking of sensitive data, we reduce the risk of human error and provide a clear audit trail for compliance officers.
+This implementation establishes a robust security posture for ABCHealth, satisfying both HIPAA Privacy (via DLP) and Security (via Records Management) requirements.
+By automating the protection of PHI and the immutability of medical records, we reduce the risk of human error and provide a verifiable audit trail for compliance officers.

 ## Future Improvements

-- Implement Automatic Labeling using sensitive info types (SITs) to detect Social Security Numbers or Medical Record Numbers without manual user input.
+- Automatic Labeling: Transition from manual to automatic labeling using Sensitive Information Types (SITs) to detect SSNs or Medical Record Numbers instantly.
-- Integrate Microsoft Defender for Cloud Apps to monitor file downloads on unmanaged devices.
+- Cloud Security Integration: Deploy Microsoft Defender for Cloud Apps to extend these protections to unmanaged devices and third-party SaaS applications.